Business Model Validation

 - Does the math work?

 Many products die here.
-Cool solution, but can't make money.
+Cool solution, but cannot make money.

 Business Model Basics